10up/wpacceptance/docs/project-setup.md

-# Project Setup

 After [installing WP Assure](https://wpassure.readthedocs.io/en/latest/install/), you need to setup your project and development workflow.

 Spin up your local environment.
-WP Assure will use your local if run in `--local` mode.
+WP Assure will use your local if run with the  `--local` flag.
 We highly recommend [WP Local Docker](https://github.com/10up/wp-local-docker).

 Decide where you want to initialize WP Assure (create wpassure.json) which must be the root of your version controlled repository.
 This is usually in `wp-content/`, a theme, or a plugin. `wp-content/` might make most sense if you are developing an entire website.
 Let's assume we are initializing our WP Assure project in `wp-content/` and have installed WP Assure in the same directory.